webLIPPLUME/website/pages/NewTopics.md

 tags:
 ---

+The research carried out by the members of the Plume team is mostly centered on two strongly intertwined themes: the foundation of programming languages (design, semantics, implementation, etc) and the theory of computing systems (compositional analysis, security, verification).

+Typical international conferences announcing novel results in these areas are: LICS, ICALP, POPL, CONCUR, CSL, ETAPS, ...

+#####

+The first theme
+revolves around logic, and more specifically proof theory, seen as a guideline for the investigation of the foundation of programming languages and of their semantics.
+The second theme focuses on computing systems as an object of study which we analyze by borrowing tools coming from categorical semantics and logic again.

 ###  Summary

 We are interested in _Proof theory_ and in the _formal semantics_ of programming languages.
 An important part of the research work of members of the Plume team is related to the deep connections between these two fields.